 Distributions that would otherwise have been required minimum distributions were not supposed to be subjected by the paying plan to the tax withholding rules applicable to rollover-eligible payments.
 However, the IRS gave employers flexibility to choose to offer rollover opportunities for these payments, as well as for other 2020 installment payments that included required minimum distributions waived by the CARES Act and would normally have been ineligible for rollover because they constituted part of a series of substantially equal periodic payments.
 The Notice also extended the normal 60-day rollover deadline for payments of these types.

-Amendments reflecting the RMD changes will be due by the end of the 2022 plan year (with governmental plans entitled to a later deadline).
+Amendments reflecting the RMD changes were originally going to be due by the end of the 2022 plan year (with governmental plans entitled to a later deadline), but the IRS has extended the deadline to December 31, 2025 (with governmental plans entitled to a later deadline).
 The IRS has provided a model amendment.
 More information is available in our LEGALcurrents here.